entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 relationships of the group.
 Proceedings of the Linnean Society New South Wales 107: 263–308.

 Long JA.
 1987.
-A new dinichthyid fish (Placodermi: Arthrodira) from the Upper Devonian of Western Australia, with a discussion of dinichthyid interrelationships.
+A new dinichthyid fish (Placodermi: Arthrodira) from the Upper Devonian of Western Australia, with a discussion of dinichthyid interrelationships.
 Records of the Western Australian Museum 13: 515–540.

 Long JA.
 1988.
-A new camuropiscid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
+A new camuropiscid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 94: 233–258.

 Long JA.
 1990.
 Two new arthrodires (placoderm fishes) from